Arconovaldo Bonaccorsi: Biography

-The clergy of Majorca, on the other hand, were very grateful to Bonaccorsi, and the Archbishop of the Balearic Islands, José Miralles y Sbert, often praised him.
+The clergy of Mallorca, on the other hand, were very grateful to Bonaccorsi, and the Archbishop of the Balearic Islands, José Miralles y Sbert, often praised him.
 Francisco Franco awarded him the Spanish Grand Cross of Military Merit with Red Decoration.
-The Correo de Majorca, the local newspaper, wrote gratefully in February 1937 as a last salute that "we will forever remember your heroism and will give to our descendants the memory of what you did for us" Furthermore, Bonaccorsi was celebrated in ceremonies by many civilians of Majorca.
+The Correo de Majorca, the local newspaper, wrote gratefully in February 1937 as a last salute that "we will forever remember your heroism and will give to our descendants the memory of what you did for us" Furthermore, Bonaccorsi was celebrated in ceremonies by many civilians of Mallorca.

-On 14 December 1936 – shortly after Bonaccorsi captured Ibiza with a force of 500 phalangists – the British Foreign Secretary Anthony Eden wrote a memorandum to his government in which he highlighted the possibility of Italy creating a protectorate in Majorca.
+On 14 December 1936, shortly after Bonaccorsi captured Ibiza with a force of 500 phalangists – the British Foreign Secretary Anthony Eden wrote a memorandum to his government in which he highlighted the possibility of Italy creating a protectorate in Mallorca.
 Immense pressure was put on Mussolini to remove Bonaccorsi from the Balearics; consequently, in February 1937, he was promoted to "General of the Blackshirts" (Console delle Milizie fasciste) and sent to the Málaga front with the Italian Corpo Truppe Volontari.
-He never returned to Majorca.
+He never returned to Mallorca.
 Later, he was sent to Italian Ethiopia, where he complained to Mussolini about the Italian Empire's dire lack of preparedness in case of war.

 In 1940 Bonaccorsi participated in the conquest of British Somaliland as military commander of the "Reparto Speciale Autonomo della Milizia fascista", a 300-man Italian commando unit.

 Finally, he was a prisoner of war from 1941 to 1946; after the war, he resumed his legal and political activities and defended German General Otto Wagener, who was sentenced to 15 years in prison for atrocities he had committed in Rhodes during World War II. in 1949 Bonaccorsi created the "Associazione Nazionale Combattenti Italiani di Spagna" (ANCIS) and in the same year applied for membership in the neofascist political party "MSI".

 Bonaccorsi was a candidate for the Italian Social Movement (MSI) in 1958.
 He died following surgical complications in 1962 in Rome.
 The Italian newspaper Il Secolo d'Italia praised him in a funeral article, which noted that he was one of the few military commanders who had received medals for combat valour from three countries (Italy, Spain and Germany).